sebastianbirk/datascience-bootcamp/content/01_bootcamp_intro_tools_setup_&_python_intro/README.md

 - Run ```sudo apt install docker.io -y``` to install Docker.
 - Run ```docker --version``` to check the Docker installation.
 - Enable automatic start of Docker Daemon on WSL:
     - Modify /etc/sudousers file, which controls how sudo command are executed.
 We need to make the following modifications to start dockerd without being prompted for a password every time you start a terminal window.
-Run ```sudo visudo``` and add the following line to the bottom of the file: ```# Docker daemon specification
+Run ```sudo visudo``` and add the following line to the bottom of the file:
+        - ```
+          # Docker daemon specification
+          <USERNAME> ALL=(ALL) NOPASSWD: /usr/bin/dockerd
+          ```
-<USERNAME> ALL=(ALL) NOPASSWD: /usr/bin/dockerd```.
-Please replace <USERNAME> with your username.
+          (Please replace <USERNAME> with your username).
     - Open the .bashrc file by running ```nano ~/.bashrc```.
 Then add the following to the bottom of the file: ```# Start Docker daemon automatically when logging in if not running.
 RUNNING=`ps aux | grep dockerd | grep -v grep`
 if [ -z "$RUNNING" ]; then